Governmental Affairs Committee

 What to Expect: The Governmental Affairs Committee will hear from experts on a variety of topics affecting business.
-For example, the 2018 committee heard from speakers on upcoming ballot measures.
+For example, the committee will hear from speakers on upcoming ballot measures.
 In addition to these relevant topics, the committee also receives updates from the South County city managers and representatives from the SLO County Board of Supervisors, state, and federal offices.

 Commitment Level: Attend monthly meetings and engage in discussions.
-The 2019 committee will also be assisting the Board of Directors with a Legislative Policy Manual for the Chamber.
 You may be asked to assist with State of the City, candidate forums, and Meet the Candidate events.

 Marketing & Beautification Committee